 Renting an apartment may seem counterproductive to travellers, after all it is one step away from settling down, the very thing many travellers are trying to escape from!
 But if you think about it for a moment it can be a great middle ground between staying in a hostel which is vastly cheaper but crowded, and a hotel room which is more expensive.
 The best way to think about apartment rentals is like serial settling down.
 You get to roam from city to city, country to country, and have your own little home in each one for a short while.
 Sites like Airbnb or Wimdu, despite many of their recent controversies have become popular with travellers eager to embrace an alternative to the traditional accommodation industry.
 If you are travelling for an extended period and travel slowly enough to stay in one town or city for a while, and you are at a point in your travels where you want or need your own space for a while as opposed to sharing another hostel dorm, then apartment rentals can be a great choice for you.
 You get your own space, your own kitchen, your own – well, home away from home.
 Often one that is very central too.

-Staying with locals in their own home is something that has become really popular in recent years and there are a range of hospitality networks such as Couchsurfing and Global Freeloaders that have sprung up to me this demand.
+Although not as popular as it was five or so years ago and far more mainstream (and profit focused) than it used to be) the sharing economy is still around and staying with locals in their own home is something that many travellers still love.
 They aren’t without their own individual problems of course but are on the whole great ways to travel whilst meeting locals.
 All offer slightly different things but the concept is the same, you get a free bed when travelling from a local host.
 These networks often work best in cities or larger towns, and provided there are service provisions in the places you are visiting they are a great way to meet local people and save a lot of money.

 Wwoofing stands for world wide opportunities on organic farms, and is a great way to essentially work your way around the world with just a little bit of manual labour.
 No skills or experience is required, you just get to trade basic, honest labour for a free bed.
 The barter system at its purest.
 You can even assuage your guilt for the fact that you are getting experience for your CV and a free bed by the fact you are giving back to the local community!